 I used to be all about Forever 21, but I converted to CR a while back.
 They have a better return policy, and I like their fabrics and designs more.
 Their sales are really good, and I almost always find something cute hanging in their clearance racks.
-How do you guys feel about CR?
+How do you guys feel about Charlotte Russe?
 Do you prefer them to F21 like me or are you team forever, well, forever?
-Anywho, let’s move onto today’s topic of the day: where to purchase stylish but affordable work dresses.

-Here are a few of my go-to stores for stylish work dresses:
+Here are a few of my go-to stores for stylish work dresses for those of you looking to save money:

 Banana Republic Factory Outlet: They carry heavily discounted merchandise and offer student discounts – just make sure you bring your school ID.